The Traditional Owners of this land are those who identify as

 Veronica Walker

-On 31 December 2019, Yorta Yorta woman, Veronica Walker was arrested for shoplifting and denied bail.
-She was found dead in her prison cell just 3 days later.
-She was reportedly heard crying out for help the night before her body was found.
-Veronica’s death is seen as a direct result of a punitive and unfair bail system introduced in Victoria in 2018 that was meant to punish perpetrators of violence.
-The Royal Commission recommended that bail legislations be amended to divert Aboriginal and Torres Strait Islander peoples from police custody.
-Instead these laws have led to more women charged with minor offences being denied bail.
+On 31 December 2019, Yorta Yorta woman, Veronica Walker was found dead in her prison cell after crying for help the night before her body was found.
+Arrested for shoplifting and subsequently denied bail, Veronica’s death is seen as a direct result of Victoria’s punitive bail system that was meant to punish perpetrators of violence.
+Although the RCIADIC recommends that bail legislation divert First Nation people from police custody, these laws have led to more women with minor offences being denied bail.
+WorkSafe Australia determined that no criminal charges be laid over justice officials or prison operators as there was “insufficient evidence” of any wrongdoing.

 Kumanjayi Walker